TrustTheVote-Project/VEDaPublisher/doc/jurisdiction_import_format.md

 DISTRICT_TYPE: congressional, local, locality, other, state-house, state-senate, statewide (from VSSC - for Districts only)
 OCD_ID: The OCD ID for this place.
 Object Type:
 ENCLOSING_IDS: List of items that this object is completely within.
 Each item should be <Object Class>:<ID> OR an OCD ID (?).
+If <Object Class>: is ommitted, "District" is assumed
 Shape: Shape string

 For example (left off 'shape' for simplicity):
-TYPE,            ID,           NAME,                        DISTRICT_TYPE,           OCD ID,                            ENCLOSING_IDS
+TYPE,            ID,           NAME,                        DISTRICT_TYPE,           OCD_ID,                            ENCLOSING_IDS
 District,        710,          District 10: Congressional,  (vssc)                   ...state:tx/district:con-10,
 District,        1,            Federal,                     congressional,           country:us,
 District,        1414,         District 14: Senate          statewide,               state:tx,